brainsprite/brainsprite/README.md

 >[<img src="https://github.com/SIMEXP/brainsprite.js/raw/gh-pages/examples/brainSlices.png" width="300px" />](http://simexp.github.io/brainsprite.js/examples/example_basic.html)

 A key feature of the brainsprite viewer is that it is fast to load, because it relies on .jpg images.
 The slice rendering is also generated with html5 canvas, enabling smooth animations between slices.

+## Sprites
 For brainsprite to work, you will need to generate a sprite image (also known as mosaic) such as the one above, and specify the size of each slice (in pixel).
 The sagital slices are assumed to be in the same orientation as the MNI space (X: left to right, Y: posterior to anterior, Z: ventral to dorsal), and stacked from left to right row by row.
 The number of slices per row can be anything, but generating a sprite image that is roughly square will work best.
 A full example of sprite image (MNI space at 1 mm isotropic) can be found [here](https://github.com/SIMEXP/brainsprite.js/blob/gh-pages/examples/sprite.jpg).

 ## Basic example
 The first thing to do is to add a div in your html with an empty canvas as well as the sprite image, which will be hidden: